spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

   export cloudLogo="/path/to/the/file/cloud-logo.png"
   export infraComponents="/path/to/the/file/infrastructure-components.yaml"
   export cloudClusterTemplate="/path/to/the/file/cloudClusterTemplate.yaml"
   export controlPlanePoolTemplate="/path/to/the/file/controlPlanePoolTemplate.yaml"
   export workerPoolTemplate="/path/to/the/file/workerPoolTemplate.yaml"
   ```

   :::caution
-  The CLOUD_TYPE variable value must be set as `nutanix`, as this value will be used for the `name` value in the following steps.
+  The CLOUD_TYPE variable value must be set as `nutanix`, as this value will be used in the following steps.

-  In the cloud registration API, set `name` as `nutanix`.
+  Moreover, in the cloud registration API, set `name` as `nutanix`.
 Setting `name` as `nutanix` will make the out-of-the-box **Nutanix CSI** pack available to users when they create a cluster profile in Palette.
   :::

 2. To acquire system administrator credentials, use the `/v1/auth/syslogin` endpoint.
 Issue the `curl` command below and ensure you replace the credentials with your system console credentials.